musowe/AirBnB_clone_v2/TASKS.md

     -   [ ] models/amenity.py - Musowe
     -   [ ] models/place.py - Elvis

-Since some task are interdependent on each other it will good if the Checklist is updated so there are no conflicts
+Since some task are linked to each other it will good if the Checklist is updated so there are no conflicts

 -   Task 1 is Basically making of test cases so its up to us to do them or not